THNibir/wifi-details/README.md

 # wifi-details
-This script allows user to see details about the coonected wifi.
+This script allows user to see details about the connected wifi.